 Are you a digital nomad in Spain?
 What do you love about the country?
-Why not respond in the comment section below.
-Or join the discussion on The Local Spain Facebook page.
+Why not join the conversation at the Living in Spain Facebook page.

 By Sienna Brown.
 If you’d like to stay in the loop on life and culture in Spain, feel free to check out Las Morenas de Espana for insight and resources.